What People Say

 Karen Fisher (Assisted Living Facility), Oregon

 Since that trip, I have found myself needing to take several trips in the car, either to the grocery store, to the hardware store, or back again for more groceries.
-Each time I find that little Michael (age five) is eager to accompany me.
+Each time I find that my son Michael is eager to accompany me.
 We listen to your stories on the way and, upon completion of each trip, often find ourselves sitting in the car until the end of a story.
 This afternoon, I came upon Michael, happily installed on the couch with a Walkman he had borrowed from Jamie, my eldest child.
 I had no doubt about what he was listening to with such rapt attention.
 He's your #1 fan!

 —Sally Holiday-Taylor, St. Helena, California